Overview

 VPixx Devices

 In LabMaestro, “Devices” refers to any VPixx hardware connected to the computer via USB.
 This includes our VIEWPixx line of research-grade monitors, the PROPixx projector, or our DATAPixx3 video I/O hub and data acquisition system.
 One exception to this rule is our TRACKPixx3 eye tracker, which is not directly connected to the computer but is detected and accessed via its connection to the DATAPixx3.
-All VPixx devices have a “Device Settings” menu, which allows you to configure various features and settings.
+All VPixx devices have a “Device Settings” menu that lets you configure various features and settings.
 You can access the device settings by double-clicking a VPixx device, which opens the “Device Settings” menu for that device.

 Single-clicking a VPixx device opens a Properties panel for that device on the right-hand side of the window.
 The Properties panel gives information about the device.